 This is also a great time to discuss expectations.
 Talk about what’s important to you when you hire a babysitter.
 I always tell them that I expect the TV to stay off.
 I also always mention that I expect them to clean-up whatever mess they make either in the kitchen or with my kids.
-I’m not asking them to clean my house.
-But they can definitely put the pizza away.
+I’m not asking them to clean my house, just clean up after themselves.

-Make sure to ask her about her expectations as well.
-How much is she usually paid?
-What are her concerns about your kids?
+Make sure to ask them about their expectations as well.
+How much are they usually paid?
+Do they have any concerns about your kids?
 All of this stuff lays the foundation of a great sitter-parent relationship.

 4. Plan to pay well.
 When we asked SpouseBuzz readers how to find and keep a great sitter their advice was universal – if you want greatness you’re going to have to pay for it.
-In our area $8 is considered on the high end, and that’s what I pay per hour.
-When a sitter tells me, as one did just yesterday, that she charges $6 an hour I tell her I pay $8.
-Working for me and taking very good care of my precious babies should be worth her time.
+In our area, $8 is considered on the high end, and that’s what I pay per hour.
+When a sitter tells me, as one did just yesterday, that they charge $6 an hour I say I pay $8.
+Working for me and taking very good care of my precious babies should be worth their time.
 I also tend to round up to the nearest $5 increment.

 Many sitters ask for a minimum time or pay commitment to make the job worth the gas to get there.
 I don't want to leave my kids with a new sitter for hours on end -- but I am willing to pay the minimum to test them out.
 Again, the cost of this can add up.
 But this is my way of making sure I have the best possible person with my little guys.

-When you get back ask her how it went, what they did – get as many details as possible.
+When you get back, ask them how it went, what they did – get as many details as possible.
 Did your kids cry?
 Why?
 What did they play with?
 What did they talk about?
 What did they eat?
 You know your kids better than anyone else – and talking about what they did and said can clue you in about how the sitter interacted with them.

-If you have older kids who can give you their own sitter report, wait until she leaves to ask them the same questions.
+If you have older kids who can give you their own sitter report, wait until they leave to ask them the same questions.

 6. Follow-up.
-If you've gotten this far and this isn't the sitter for you then you owe her a "thanks but no thanks" email or phone call.
-You don't have to give specifics - just tell her you've found someone else or that you don't think she's the right fit for your kids.
+If you've gotten this far and this isn't the sitter for you then you owe them a "thanks but no thanks" email or phone call.
+You don't have to give specifics - just say you've found someone else or that you don't think she's the right fit for your kids.

-If this is the right person for your kids, make sure you let her know that, too.
+If this is the right person for your kids, make sure you let them know that, too.
 Schedule another sit soon, and rejoice that you've hit babysitter gold.

 And that’s it!
-While finding a sitter may take some serious work, having a few go-to gals (or maybe even guys) in your address book who you know you can trust with your kids will be well worth it.
+While finding a sitter may take some serious work, having a few go-to gals or guys you can trust with your kids will be well worth it.